A new enemy in the air: the nanoparticle

 Nanoparticules

-Today, only PM10 and PM2.5 are regulated for their negative effects on health.
-But there are also ultra-fine particles, known as nano particles, which are the smallest we can measure and observe today.
+Today, only PM10s and PM2.5s are controlled for their negative effects on health.
+But there are also ultra-fine particles, called nano-particles, the smallest that can be measured and observed today.

-These nano particles, or PM0.1, are less than 0.0001 microns in size, which corresponds to the size of a virus or a DNA molecule.
-Considered even more harmful than the fine particles mentioned above, ultrafine particles penetrate more deeply into the body, generating respiratory and cardiovascular diseases, diabetes, hypertension, and impacts on foetal development.
-The French National Agency for Environmental, Food and Occupational Health Safety published a report on the subject last July, sounding the alarm on the fact that ultra-fine particles are capable of reaching the bloodstream.
-As a result, they are more harmful than PM10, which is stopped by the respiratory tract.
+These nano particles, or PM0.1s, are smaller than 0,0001 microns, the size of a virus or DNA molecule.
+Considered even more harmful than the fine particles mentioned above, ultrafine particles penetrate deeper into the body and also cause respiratory and cardiovascular diseases, diabetes, hypertension, as well as impacts on foetal development.
+The National Agency for Environmental, Food and Occupational Health Safety published a report on the subject in July of this year, sounding the alarm on this subject, since ultra fine particles are thought to be able to reach the bloodstream.
+As a result, they are thought to be more harmful than PM10s, which are stopped by the respiratory system.

-The difficulty with these PM0.1 is that they are much smaller, but also more numerous (80 to 87%), while in terms of mass they weigh practically nothing.
-Measuring them therefore becomes a real technical challenge that only a few devices are capable of meeting.
-This device, an electrically powered granulometer spectrometer, is rare in France, and PM1 measurements are still uncommon.
+The difficulty with PM0.1s is that they are much smaller, as well as more numerous (80 to 87%), whereas in terms of mass they weigh practically nothing.
+Therefore, measuring them is a real technical challenge that only a few devices can achieve.
+Indeed, electric mobility granulometer spectrometer devices are not widespread in France, and thus measurements of these PM0.1s are still uncommon as a consequence.

 Measuring air pollution

-Today, it is mainly the larger particles that are measured by the fixed stations operated by the eighteen associations approved by the French government to monitor air quality.
-They measure PM2.5 and above all PM10, for which France regularly exceeds the regulatory threshold.
-For PM0.1, the measurements taken remain exceptional and, in the absence of regulations, these data are collected for information purposes only.
+Today, it is indeed the biggest particles that are measured by the fixed facilities managed by eighteen state-approved associations for air quality monitoring.
+These facilities measure PM2.5s and especially PM10s, for which France regularly exceeds the regulatory threshold.
+Concerning PM0.1s, measurements are rare and, in the absence of regulation, these data are only collected as an indication.

-Jean-Baptiste Renard, Research Director at CNRS, considers that monitoring of these nanoparticles is not sufficient.
-In his view, “their average annual and daily concentrations are too high in relation to the recommendations.
-The new standards set by the WHO (5 µg/m3 annual average instead of 10 µg/m3) are far from being achieved in cities; drastic measures would be necessary to achieve them”, continues Jean-Baptiste Renard.
-In France, the limit value is much higher, at 25 µg/m3 annual average.
-According to Jean-Baptiste Renard, “if we lowered it to 5 µg/m3, we would reduce the number of air-quality-related deaths by 80%!
+Jean-Baptiste Renard, research director at CNRS, considers that the monitoring of these nanoparticles is insufficient.
+According to him, “their average annual and daily concentrations are too high with reference to guidelines.
+The new standards set by WHO (5 µg/m3 as an annual average, rather than 10 µg/m3) are far from being reached in urban environments; drastic measures would be necessary to achieve this,” concludes Jean-Baptiste Renard.
+In France, the upper value is even much higher, at 25 µg/m3 as an annual average.
+Still according to Jean-Baptiste Renard, “if we lowered that to 5 µg/m3, we would reduce the number of deaths related to air quality by 80%!”.

-In the meantime, ultrafine particles are flying under the radar, despite evidence that they are dangerous.
-In the transport sector, for example, new diesel engines no longer emit PM10 and PM2.5, but they still spew out ultrafine particles, which are therefore not taken into account.
-Jean-Baptiste Renard comments on this subject: “Since we don’t measure it, we say that these vehicles don’t pollute.
-By saying that, we’re not properly protecting the population.”
-Here we see the relevance of decarbonizing transport very quickly!
+In the meantime, ultrafine nanoparticle levels remain neglected, despite evidence of their danger.
+In the transportation sector, for example, new diesel engines indeed no longer emit PM10s and PM2.5s, but they still emit ultrafine nanoparticles, which are therefore not taken into account.
+Jean-Baptiste Renard states on this subject: “as we do not measure this type of pollution, we say that these vehicles do not pollute.
+As a result, the population is not adequately protected.”
+We thus see how relevant it is to decarbonise transportation very quickly!

 If you like this article, please feel free to share it on social networks.